 The purpose of the Janice Hollmann Grant program is to build sustainable land trusts by increasing organizational capacity, developing community programs and services, implementing Standards and Practices and increasing public support for the diverse spectrum of conservation, stewardship and related land trust activities in the State of Maryland.

 The application template for the Janice Hollmann grant is provided below.
-We encourage applicants to take a look at the template and complete it prior to beginning the online application process, as the online application must be completed in one session.
+We encourage applicants to print the template and complete it prior to beginning the online application process, as the online application must be completed in one session.
 Applications for Keep Maryland Beautiful grants will only be accepted through the online system.

 580 Taylor Ave, Annapolis MD 21401